Skip to content

 From the Point Collection:

-- Select the dropdown menuand tap the Import file icon.
+1. Select the dropdown menudropdown menu iconand tap the Import file iconimport icon.

 Select the axes orientation for the imported points.
-Select the orientation which describes the file structure. i.e., in which columns are the Easting coordinates and the Northing coordinates?
+Select the orientation that describes the file structure. i.e., in which columns are the Easting coordinates and the Northing coordinates?

 The global points will be saved in the point collection with their respective tags and displayed on the map.
-With global and local points in the site localization point collection, two maps are displayed.
-The top map displays the global points, while the lower map displays the local points.
+When global and local points are included in the site localization point collection, two maps are displayed.
+The top map shows the global points, while the bottom map shows the local points.
 Clicking on any point to get the label name.
 With global and local points, they can now be linked to compute the site localization.

 Link Points

 With local and global points in the point collection, they are ready to be linked.
-Once more than three points have been linked, it will be possible to compute the transformation between the global and local coordinate systems.
+Once more than three points have been linked, the transformation between the global and local coordinate systems can be computed.
 It is recommended to use more than three linked points to have the ability to remove any linked points with residuals outside the desired accuracy.

-- Choose a point in the collection with a global and local reference and tap the link button.
+1. Choose a point in the collection with a global and local reference and tap the link Link icon for localization button.

-Once a point has been linked, the linked points will become green in the map view.
-The link button will be replaced with the unlink button.
+Once a point is linked, the linked points will turn green in the map view.
+The link button will be replaced with the unlink unlink button button.

-- Link a minimum of 3 points.
+2. Link a minimum of 3 points.
 An alert will appear, allowing for immediate calculation.
-It can be canceled to allow for the linking of more points.
+It can be canceled to allow more points to be linked.

 Compute Site Localization

 With three or more linked points, it is possible to calculate the transformation.
-It is recommended to have more than three points linked should there be any outliers.
+It is recommended to link more than three points if there are any outliers.
 Once the additional points have been linked, compute the transformation and check the resulting residuals and RMS computed for the points.

 Residuals